The Apple Watch Series 3 is a pretty awesome bit of kit; but does it replace the traditional wristwatch? We've got the answers.

-It wasn’t just the iPhone 8, iPhone 8 Plus and iPhone X that we were luckily enough to be gifted at Apple’s keynote this year.
+It wasn’t just the iPhone 8, iPhone 8 Plus and iPhone X that we were luckily enough to be gifted at Apple’s keynote last year.
 Enter the Apple Watch Series 3.
 This fresh and shiny incarnation has been freed of its iPhone shackles, and its feature list is long and divine.

 The Apple Watch 3 – which debuted in September 2017 – is slowly and inexorably eating up the wrists that once belonged to the traditional wristwatch…